-Matika, J. - February 17 , 2016
+Matika, J. - April 27 , 2016

 The Appellant, Pennsylvania State Police, Bureau of Liquor Control Enforcement (hereinafter "Bureau") has appealed from the Order of this Court which affirmed the decision of the Pennsylvania Liquor Control Board (hereinafter "PLCB").
-As it relates to this instant appeal, the decision of the Pennsylvania Liquor Control Board, in affirming the adjudications of Administrative Law Judge Felix Thau, found that the bingo game offered by the licensee, Legion Post 304 Home Association (hereinafter "Legion"), fell within the definition of bingo as set forth in §303 of the Bingo Law1.
+As it relates to this instant appeal, the decision of the Pennsylvania Liquor Control Board affirming the adjudications of Administrative Law Judge Felix Thau, who found that the bingo game offered by the licensee, Legion Post 304 Home Association (hereinafter "Legion"), fell within the definition of bingo as set forth in §303 of the Bingo Law1.

 By Opinion and Order dated December 11, 2015, this Court likewise found that the Bonanza Bingo Game offered by the Legion on its licensed premises fell within the definition of bingo as set forth in §303 of the Bingo Law.
 Due to the fact that the PLCB found that Administrative Law Judge Thau erred on a separate issue which dismissed the second citation for a different reason, it remanded the matter to him for adjudication consistent with its ruling.
-As a result of this Court's decision affirming the PLCB, the matter was likewise subject to such a remand.
-On January 11, 2016, the Bureau filed a timely appeal of this Court's December 11, 2015 Order.
+As a result of this Court's decision affirming the PLCB, the matter was likewise subject to such a remand for purposes of the Administrative Law Judge impose the appropriate penalties on Counts 1 and 2.
+On January 11, 2016, the Bureau filed a premature appeal of this Court's December 11, 2015 Order.
+By Order of Commonwealth Court dated February 22, 2016, Senior Judge Keith B. Quigley quashed that Appeal as having been taken from a non-final interlocutory appeal.
+Accordingly, on March 21, 2016, Administrative Law Judge Daniel T. Flaherty issued a supplemental order imposing a fine on Counts 1 and 2 in the amount of Three Hundred and Fifty Dollars (\$350.00) each, against the Licensee.
+On April 7, 2016, the Bureau filed this instant Appeal.